christopheradams/christopheradams.io/_drafts/the-shop-is-open.md

-The first set of photographs listed for sale are among those exhibited at my solo show *[Island of Another Scene]* (May--August 2025, Taipei), where I was guided by The Studio's Cesar Reyes and Jessica Lin to put a price on my images.
+The first set of photographs listed for sale are among those exhibited at my solo show *[Island of Another Scene]* (May--August 2025, Taipei), where I was nudged by The Studio's Cesar Reyes and Jessica Lin to put a price on my images.
 The new shop will host these works and make others available in the future.